esenbora/hwconfig/README.md

-# Claude Code - Stat401 Homework Setup
+# Claude Code - HWConfig

-Minimal Claude Code configuration for doing Big Data / Statistics homework (Python, Jupyter Notebooks).
+Minimal Claude Code configuration for doing homework.

 ## What This Enables